RTEMS/rtems-docs/eng/req/items.rst

 Interface Function Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
 This set of attributes specifies a function definition.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

   attributes
       The attribute value shall be an optional string.
 If the value is present, then it shall be the function attributes.
 On the attributes a context-sensitive substitution of item variables is performed.
 A function attribute is for example the indication that the function does not return to the caller.

   body
       The attribute value shall be an optional string.
 If the value is present, then it shall be the definition of a static inline function.
 On the function definition a context-sensitive substitution of item variables is performed.
 If no value is present, then the function is declared as an external function.

   params
       The attribute value shall be a list of strings.
 It shall be the list of parameter declarations of the function.
 On the function parameter declarations a context-sensitive substitution of item variables is performed.

   return
       The attribute value shall be a string.
 It shall be the function return type.
 On the return type a context-sensitive substitution of item variables is performed.

+* There may by be no value (null).

 This type is used by the following types: